The Exploratory Problem-Solving Play and Growth Mindset for Young Children in the Light of Dweck’s Theory

 The research undertaken by Lubienski (2000, p.454) explained exploratory problem-solving play as the play in an environment where children can be provided with the broader horizon to play with bits and pieces in loose parts’ model.
 The research further professed that this kind of problem-solving play poses questions of how and why things are being done and fit together into desired certain items.
 Therefore, Fyfe, Rittle-Johnson and DeCaro (2012, p.1094) stated that exploratory play is regarded as the investigative play undertaken with objects’ help.

-It has also been identified that these play types are associated with children’s curiosity about what us not being completely understood or novel by nature.
-However, Landry, Smith and Swank (2006, p.627) argued that exploratory play sometimes shares the same characteristics and overlap with another type of play called a sensorimotor play.
+It has also been identified that these play types are associated with children’s curiosity about what is not being completely understood or novel by nature.
+However, Landry, Smith and Swank (2006, p.627) argued that exploratory play sometimes shares the same characteristics and overlap with another type of play called sensorimotor play.
 It has raised an important issue.
 Brown and Chandrasekaran (2014) stated that play, by definition, can be regarded as a privileging position of means over ends and when the child is provided with the objects to explore they often do so by keeping the end in mind.
 Therefore, an exploratory play can provide the notion of ends to means where the result will be the child’s focus and ability to solve problems effectively.

 According to the study conducted by Liu, Cheng and Huang (2011, p.1097) roleplay are also known as imitation play which is regarded as an effective way of letting the children explore their own identities as their own personalities and as a general idea.
 However, Rumelhart (2017, p.17) argued that role play might involve e facts and pertinacious scenarios that can be far from reality.
-On the other hand, the study undertaken by Ramani and Brownell (2014, p.92) showed that role play is the one which includes imitations of accents, traits, race, culture and even gender.
+On the other hand, the study undertaken by Ramani and Brownell (2014, p.92) showed that role play is one that includes imitations of accents, traits, race, culture and even gender.
 However, some studies, such as one undertaken by VanHoorn et al. (2014) showed a significant relationship between pretend role play and mind theory.
 However, the study has further revealed that sometimes during role-play, children often make an imaginary companion.

 Consequently, the study conducted by Brooker (2017, p.14) found that when a child has made an imaginary friend, it often results in the representation of the mental state of the companion.
 There might be a positive impact on a role play on a child’s cognitive thinking perspective.
 It has been identified in the study of Hwang, Hung and Chen (2014, p.129) that regardless of causation in correlation in social pretend and cognitive perspective thinking, it is also purported that children who have been engaged in creating imaginary friends through role-playing often have an advanced comprehension of the mind and other factors which can promote cognitive thinking.